-In preparing an instruction, the Committee begins where you begin, that is, with an examination of the statute and United States Supreme Court opinions, as well as appellate opinions with obvious emphasis on the Fifth Circuit, interpreting the statute.
-Committee members submit proposed instructions.
-Review and discussion of these instructions continues until the judges reach a consensus.
+In preparing an instruction, the Committee begins where you begin, that is, with an examination of the statute and United States Supreme Court opinions, and opinions from the Fifth Circuit, interpreting the statute.
+Committee members submit proposed instructions, then the editorial subcommittee meets to review any proposed changes.
+Should you become aware of any errors or changes in caselaw that should be noted, or you would like to submit a proposed instruction for the Committee's review, you are invited to bring those to our attention $\mathbf{at}$ Xavier\Rodriguez@txwd.uscourts.gov.

-While these pattern charges do not presume to be a legal treatise, the Committee has obviously attempted to make accurate statements of the law.
-These pattern charges should be used for what they are-an aid to guide your instructing the jury on each individual case.
-Notes are added to identify issues, offer explanations, or provide assurance of legal authority.
+While these pattern charges do not presume to be a legal treatise, the Committee has attempted to make accurate statements of the law.

+These pattern charges should be used for what they are-an aid to guide you instructing the jury on each individual case.
+Notes are added to identify issues, offer explanations, or provide legal authority.